madzera/happytree/CONTRIBUTING.md

 #### API client interfaces tests

 These tests are fundamentals for each available service provided by their respective interfaces.
-So, each interface are represented by a package, and each package can contains:
+So, each interface is represented by a package, and each package can contain:

 * The happy scenario tests (mandatory);
 * The alternative scenario tests (optional);
 * The error scenario tests (optional);
-* The suited test class to run whole the tests from a package which represents an interface (mandatory).
+* The suited test class to run all the tests from a package which represents an interface (mandatory).

 ##### Nomenclature